-- Identify the appropriate level of engagement according to the International Association of Public Participation (IAP2) Framework. - Articulate how community perspectives will be incorporated into decision making and the nature of the scope and decisions to be made. - Share what has been learned and what actions or decisions have resulted from an engagement process.
+Principle 5: Participants in Identify the appropriate level of engagement according to the International community engagement Association of Public Participation (IAP2) Framework. are informed of the ways in Articulate how community perspectives will be incorporated into decision which the community making and the nature of the scope and decisions to be made. engagement process will • Share what has been learned and what actions or decisions have resulted from influence Council decision an engagement process. making